Skip to main content

 1. Choose a base scope to extend

-💡 You won’t modify this repo directly—instead, you’ll reference it from your own override repo.
+💡 You won’t modify the base repository directly.
+Instead, you’ll reference it from your own override repository.

 your-override-repo/